vybhavjain/FundamentalsOfComputing/README.md

-## FundamentalsOfComputing
+# Fundamentals Of Computing

-# list of the few basic c programs executed:
+## list of the few basic c programs executed:

 1. Write a program to find area of rectangle.
 2. Write a program to find area and circumference of circle by defining the value of PI (using symbolic constant).